WHCY

-WHCY (106.3 MHz), known as 106.3 The Bear, is a commercial FM radio station licensed to Blairstown, New Jersey and serving the Sussex, Warren, and Morris County areas of North Jersey plus East Stroudsburg, Pennsylvania.
-It airs a country music radio format and is owned by iHeartMedia, Inc. WHCY carries syndicated programs from co-owned Premiere Networks, including The Bobby Bones Show in morning drive time and After Midnight with Granger Smith overnight.
+WHCY (106.3 FM, "106.3 The Bear") is a commercial radio station licensed to Blairstown, New Jersey, United States, and serving the Sussex, Warren, and Morris County areas of North Jersey plus East Stroudsburg, Pennsylvania.
+Owned by iHeartMedia, it airs a country music format.
+The studios are located at 45 Ed Mitchell Avenue in Franklin, New Jersey; the transmitter is situated off Millbrook Road in Hardwick Township, New Jersey.